7 min read

 Every machine can run a local LLM (here's what fits)

 Tell me your machine and I'll tell you what runs.
-This post is the per-tier guide: every common laptop and PC class in 2026, with specific models that work, specific configurations that work, and a real "what you can do today" answer for each.
+That's the whole post.
+Every common laptop and PC class in 2026, with the specific models that work on it, the configs that work, and a real "what can I do today" answer for each.

 This is post 7 of 13 in the Local LLMs series.
-The previous post sorted out OS prerequisites.
-This one is the hardware match-up.
+By now you know which model you want and what your OS needs to run it.
+This one is the hardware match-up: what actually runs on the machine in front of you.

 How to read this guide

-- Comfortable workload.
-Not pushing limits, runs alongside other apps.
+• Comfortable workload.
+Not pushing limits, runs alongside your other apps.

-Each tier is good.
-There is no "you'd better upgrade."
-The smaller machines run smaller models that are still genuinely useful in 2026.
+Every tier here is good.
+There's no "you'd better upgrade" hiding in this post.
+The smaller machines run smaller models, and those models are still genuinely useful in 2026.

 Tier 1: 8 GB RAM, integrated graphics laptop

-Old laptops, cheap Chromebooks (Linux on them), entry-level Windows machines.
+Old laptops, cheap Chromebooks with Linux on them, entry-level Windows machines.
 No discrete GPU.

 Comfortable workload.